pschatzmann/codec-vo-aacenc/README.md

 - Input PCM format is 16-bit signed, interleaved if stereo.
 - Typical AAC output fits into 2 KB for one frame at common speech bitrates, but size depends on settings.
 - Depending on MCU resources, this encoder may be too heavy for small boards.

+## Recommendation

+Though it is possible to use this library directly, I recommend to use it as part of the [AudioTools Library](https://github.com/pschatzmann/arduino-audio-tools) which provides a standardized API for all encoders and decoders.
+For further details see the [corresponding Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/Encoding-and-Decoding-of-Audio).

 ## Install in Arduino